drusepth/mmorpgrps/README.md

 * For the time being, knights are spawned randomly within the bounding box of the outer-most knights in each direction of the world.
 * The game ticks time forward  with every message sent over IRC, whether related to the game or not.
-During each tick, every knight ages, moves randomly, and attacks all other knights owned by other players nearby.
+During each tick, every knight ages, moves, and attacks all other knights owned by other players nearby.
+* Rather than randomly moving around the world, knights seek out their own factions and travel in packs of varying sizes.
+When friendly factions aren't nearby, knights will move randomly until they find friends.
 * Knights never attack their own faction, however.
 Scissors won't attack scissors, paper won't attack paper, and rock won't attack rock.
 * Knights start out with 100 HP, and super-effective attacks (e.g. paper to rock) deal